Specialized care for eating disorders and anxiety

 Cognitive-Behavioral Therapy (CBT)

-• CBT for Avoidant/Restrictive Food Intake Disorder (CBT-AR)
+CBT for Avoidant/Restrictive Food Intake Disorder (CBT-AR) is a specialized treatment for Avoidant/Restrictive Food Intake Disorder.

 Collaborative Care